gaiacalamari/From-PA-to-a-readable-chat/README.md

 # From-PA-to-a-readable-chat
 I developed this code to make PA's printed PDF chat reports easier to read, without loosing any information.
 If you want the "speech to text" functionality, you need to have an Azure account https://learn.microsoft.com/en-us/azure/ai-services/speech-service/speech-to-text
+With the new PA audio transcription feature, Step 2 can be avoided and the code should be updated to also take the Excel column with the transcription and insert it into the chat report.

 Phase 0: Preliminary step
 -	Export the conversation of interest from the Cellebrite Physical Analyzer software in Excel format, naming the file 'chat.xlsx':